Faren-d/definitions/README.md

 - To run your code on windows terminal, run the command: ` python main.py`.
 Change `main.py` with the address of your file.
 Because I was in the same directory, I just wrote the name of the file.

+# Setting up Jupyter Notebook with Conda in VS Code

+- First activate the environment and then run the following command to install Juoyterlab in that env: `conda install jupyterlab`

+- After installation, you can find Jupyterlab in your list; however, to search specifically, run the command:`conda list | grep jupyter`, so, it lists just those which have jupyter

+- To launch jupyterlab after installation, run the following command in the terminal: `jupyter lab`

 # Placeholder

 Placeholder in Python is like a temporary spot or marker in your code where you plan to put some specific information later.
 It's a way to say "I'll fill in this part with actual data when I need to."